-Financial Year 2021 was the sixth one since incorporation.
-The company made a pre-tax loss for the year as anticipated for the company's annual results and at the balance sheet date there were net liabilities.
-Post-year end activity continue to reflect those of a healthy start-up company entering a rapid growth stage.
-Over the past few years, the critical development of the company's operations was the Listing Approval by the Bermuda Stock Exchange of our shipping bond programme.
+Financial Year 2022 was the seventh one since incorporation.
+The company made a pre-tax profit for the year as anticipated for the company's annual results and at the balance sheet date there were net assets.

+Post-year end activity continues to reflect those of a healthy start-up.
+We should expect the company to be entering a mature stage, provided that the relevant authorities approve listing of the bonds and investor appetite proves healthy for the pioneering structures provided.
 The company continues to focus on assisting clients in issuing their bonds.
-In addition, a pioneering project is currently underway relating to issuing a financial instrument in Cryptocurrencies.
-Up to this point, the company has successfully dealt with all related challenges on such a project.
-To the best of our knowledge, it will be the first of its kind ever to be launched, provided that the company will get approval from the relevant regulatory and listing authorities.
-When viewing company activity under the industry's adverse conditions, which limited shipping activity, it is a success that this had a minimal impact.
+In that capacity, the company opened a subsidiary in Bermuda, EcoChain Limited.
+To further assist clients and to manage the complexities of the underlying project, always complying with local rules and regulations, EcoChain Limited seeks to establish a subsidiary in the Seychelles and will also seek to establish a subsidiary in Malta.
+The chain of subsidiaries will promote the interests of the Company in a pioneering project currently underway relating to issuing a financial instrument in Cryptocurrencies.
+The company has successfully dealt with all related legal and financial challenges of such a project and already asked investors to partake in the bitcoin bond with a private placement.
+Investor appetite for the private placement will be determined later in the year.
+The Bermuda subsidiary (or through its local subsidiaries) is also seeking approval for listing in two approved Exchanges.
+The Directors believe that there will be a first time that private debt as a crypto-denominated bond may be admitted for listing.
+When viewing company activity under the industry's adverse conditions, post the pandemic, it is a success that the breaks on the economic cycle had a minimal impact in the Company's accounts.

-In contrast, the post balance sheet date strengthening of the balance sheet has a multiplying effect on the company's potential.
-The company is ready to take advantage of these opportunities as they arise, especially in a potentially inflationary post-Covid environment.
-The successful funding of the company's bonds will propel the company to materialise its plans in a mature market that has embedded medium to long-term returns to all parties involved.
+In contrast, the expected post balance sheet date strengthening of the balance sheet may have a positive effect on the company's potential.
+A successful funding of the company's bonds will propel the company to materialise its plans in a mature market that has embedded medium to long-term returns to all parties involved.
+As uncertainty seem to be the dominant feeling in the marketplace, there are numerous potential clients lining up to inquire about our services and may sign up for the opportunity to be part of the crypto pioneering project.
 There are other financing projects that the company is currently negotiating with major players in various industries with the prospect of swift implementation.
+Among them, the sports sector seems promising.
+The company is currently researching the market's reaction to a pioneering bond structure for the sports industry.